 The traditional approach to booking guest slots involves researching shows in your niche, tracking down email addresses for hosts and producers, writing pitch emails, and keeping tabs on all your outreach in a spreadsheet.

 That process still works.
 But it eats up a lot of valuable time, especially during the research phase.
 So we created a dedicated platform to streamline the whole process.
-MatchMaker.fm is a free online booking service that matches podcasters with ideal guests.
+MatchMaker.fm is an online booking service that matches podcasters with ideal guests.
 You can find lists of relevant speaking opportunities with a few clicks.

 After creating a profile by filling in some basic details about your background and experience, you can start browsing the database of podcasts.
 There are thousands on there, and you can quickly filter shows by category, location, language spoken, and more.
 Once you’ve found a suitable podcast, you can either add it to your favourites list or contact the host directly via MatchMaker’s instant messaging service.
 Simple!